-All contractors operating in Philadelphia must follow the requirements laid out in the Contractor Operational Requirements.
+All contractors operating in Philadelphia must follow the requirements laid out in the Contractor Code of Conduct.

 OSHA training requirements

 All contractors and their subcontractors need to have safety training.
-Training must be provided by an OSHA-approved training provider or approved equivalent.
+Training must be provided by an OSHA-approved training provider or approved alternative.

 All workers on a construction or demolition site must complete a basic training course.
 The course must be OSHA 10 Construction or an approved alternative.
 Contractors must keep proof of training on the job site.